NirmaySriharsha/Transformers_From_Scratch/readme.md

 ~~9.
 Chain Encoder Blocks to create Encoder and Decoder Blocks to create Decoder~~

-10. Chain Encoder, Decoder, Embedding Layers and Output Layers to create Transformer
+~~10.
+Chain Encoder, Decoder, Embedding Layers and Output Layers to create Transformer~~